DEFINITION 3

 We can certainly address him in English

-If he has committed a crime abroad, his judicial treatment will be led according the relevant international convention
+If he has committed a crime abroad, his legal treatment will be conducted according to the relevant international convention

 — “My dear, you’re a little girl!”
-Traditional wisdom says that girls are like this, should do this and that, etc. So, my daughter, you’re like that, and you must behave accordingly:
+Traditional wisdom says that girls are like this, should do this and that, etc. Well, my daughter, you’re like this, and you must act accordingly:

-— “This is a Scotch bonnet” so, it is “very aromatic, it is delicious prepared in an omelet”; better yet, you can “dry it out, and use it as an aromatic[1], S. Categorization.
+— “This is a Scotch bonnet” so, it is “very aromatic, it is delicious prepared in an omelette”; better still, you can “dry it out, and use it as an aromatic”[1], S. Categorization.

-— “Now you are undoubtedly one of the great democracies” so we can re-establish diplomatic relations and encourage our citizens to spend their vacation on your beaches.
+— “Now you are undoubtedly one of the great democracies” so we can re-establish diplomatic relations and encourage our citizens to spend their vacations on your beaches.

-— “Mrs. Doe is a mother who lives alone” so, on the basis of such and such administrative and financial provisions, she is entitled to a single parent allowance of a certain amount.
+— “Mrs. Doe is a mother who lives alone”, so under such and such administrative and financial rules, she is entitled to a single parent allowance of a certain amount.

-— “Mrs. Smith is a PhD student” so she enjoys certain rights and must fulfill certain duties defined by the PhD Charter in force at the university where she is enrolled.
+— “Mrs. Smith is a graduate student” so she enjoys certain rights and must fulfill certain obligations as defined by the Graduate Students Charter in effect at the university where she is enrolled.

-— “He is a bastard” so I do not trust him.
+— “He’s a bastard” so I don’t trust him.

-Argumentation by definition ascribes to a definite being a feature actually found in the definition of its name, as found in a dictionary or an encyclopedia.
-More broadly, it attaches to a being any feature borrowed from the stereotyped notion of the kind of beings bearing that name.
+Argumentation by definition ascribes to a particular being a quality that is actually found in the definition of its name, as found in a dictionary or an encyclopedia.
+More broadly, it ascribes to a being any characteristic that is borrowed from the stereotypical notion of the kind of beings that bear that name.

 Argumentation by definition is the epitome of what Billig calls “bureaucratic thinking”, which is fundamental in everyday life (Billig [1987], p.
 124).

-If the criteria used for categorization are defined within a rigorous scientific framework, then argument by definition will be an essential scientific tool.
-Similarly, in the legal domain, the criteria qualifying an act make it possible to apply the legal syllogism, which delivers routine legal decisions.
+When the criteria used for categorization are defined within a rigorous scientific framework, then argument by definition becomes an essential scientific tool.
+Similarly, in the field of law, the criteria that qualify an act make it possible to apply the legal syllogism, that provides routine legal decisions by default.

-3. Lexical definitions as inferential resources for categorization and argumentation from the definition
+3. Argument from definition: Lexical definitions as inferential resources

-Some basic argumentative inferences embedded in a word are made explicit in its lexical definition and are suggested in the examples of its usage.
-Language dictionaries are stocks of accepted ideas and accepted connections between ideas; as such, they provide legitimate inferences from and to a word in the language and culture to which they belong (Raccah 2014) S. Orientation.
-These inferences are considered rational and convincing insofar as they are the expression of a shared semantic heritage, the treasure trove of discursive rationality.
-Let us consider the word rich.
-By merging the definitions of some current dictionaries, we are able to gain some insight into the elementary “licenses to infer”, diversions, or “drifts” from and to this word, that is, the semantic inferences which characterize a basic understanding of the word “rich”.
-The following information comes from definitions from MW, tfd; CD).
+Some basic argumentative inferences embedded in a word are made explicit in its lexical definition and suggested in the examples of its use.
+Language dictionaries are repositories of accepted ideas and accepted connections between ideas; as such, they provide legitimate inferences from and to a word in the language and culture to which they belong (Raccah 2014) see Orientation.
+These inferences are considered rational and persuasive insofar as they are expressions of a shared semantic heritage, the treasury of discursive rationality.
+Consider the word rich.
+By collating the definitions of some current dictionaries, we can gain some insight into the elementary “licenses to infer”, diversions, or “drifts” to and from this word, that is, the semantic inferences that characterize a basic understanding of the word “rich”.
+The following information is taken from definitions from MW, tfd; CD.

 (i) … so he is rich.
 This claim is justified: